The Savages (Doctor Who): Plot

 The TARDIS materialises on a distant planet in the far future.
-The First Doctor, Steven and Dodo find the planet inhabited by both an advanced, idyllic civilisation (the Elders), and bands of roaming savages.
-The Elders welcome the Doctor, greeting him as "The Traveller from Beyond Time" and revealing they have admired his exploits from afar and predicted that he would soon be arriving here.
-Their leader Jano showers the Doctor and his companions with compliments and gifts, reinforcing the idyllic nature of the society of the Elders.
-However, the Doctor becomes suspicious of the Elders' seemingly perfect civilisation, but it is Dodo who finds the secret.
-The soldiers Exorse and Edal are sent outside the Elder city and use advanced weapons to capture the savages, entrapping them and returning them to the city.
-The Elders are only able to maintain the energy needed to run their civilisation by draining the life force of the helpless savages.
-The Doctor, appalled, tries to stop the Elders and persuade them of the wrong they are doing by building a civilisation on such immoral grounds.
+The First Doctor and his travelling companions, Steven and Dodo, find the planet inhabited by both an advanced, idyllic civilisation known as the Elders, and bands of roaming savages.
+The Elders welcome the Doctor, revealing they have admired his exploits from afar and predicted his arrival.
+Their leader, Jano, showers the Doctor and his companions with compliments and gifts.
+However, the Doctor becomes suspicious of the Elders' seemingly perfect civilisation, and Dodo finds their secret: they are only able to maintain their energy by draining the life force of the helpless savages.
+The Doctor, appalled, tries to stop the Elders and persuade them of their immorality.